basakkcgl/whoisBasak/_pages/aboutme.md

 ## Personally:
 In my spare time I enjoy studying art history & theory.
 I like to sketch some [Renaissance-style studies](https://www.metmuseum.org/toah/hd/drwg/hd_drwg.htm) here and there.
 My biggest inspiration is the archeological sites alongside the Aegean (where I am originally from).
 Not big on sports, but I am committed to yoga/barre and -whenever possible- practicing archery and snowboarding.

+Currently reading: "After the end of art" by Arthur Danto.

 [back](../index.md)